Wilhelm Canaris

 Wilhelm Franz Canaris (1 January 1887 – 9 April 1945) was a German admiral and the chief of the Abwehr (the German military-intelligence service) from 1935 to 1944.
 Initially a supporter of Adolf Hitler and the Nazi Party, Canaris turned against Hitler and committed acts of both passive and active resistance during World War II following the German invasion of Poland in 1939.

 Being the head of Nazi Germany's military-intelligence agency, he was in a key position to participate in resistance and sabotage the Nazi war effort.
 As the war turned against Germany, Canaris and other military officers expanded their clandestine opposition to the leadership of Nazi Germany.
-By 1945, his acts of resistance and sabotage against the Nazi regime came to light and Canaris was hanged in Flossenbürg concentration camp for high treason as the Allied forces advanced through Southern Germany.
+By 1945, his acts of resistance and sabotage against the Nazi regime came to light and Canaris was hanged in the Flossenbürg concentration camp for high treason as the Allied forces advanced through southern Germany.

 Early life

 Canaris was born on 1 January 1887 in Aplerbeck (now a part of Dortmund) in Westphalia, the son of Carl Canaris, a wealthy industrialist, and his wife, Auguste (née Popp).
 Canaris believed that his family was related to the 19th-century Greek admiral and politician Konstantinos Kanaris, a belief that influenced his decision to join the Imperial German Navy.
 On a visit to Corfu, he was given a portrait of the Greek hero, which he always kept in his office.
-However, according to Richard Bassett, a genealogical investigation in 1938 revealed that his family was actually of Northern Italian descent, was originally Canarisi, and had lived in Germany since the 17th century.
+However, a genealogical investigation in 1938 revealed that Canaris and his patrilineal ancestors were actually of Northern Italian descent, the family name had originally been Canarisi, and they had lived in Germany since the 17th century.
 His grandfather had converted from Catholicism to Lutheranism.
+However, even after learning this fact, he insisted that the Greek admiral Kanaris was his ancestor.
+He kept his portrait up and continued to tell visitors that the Greek admiral was, in fact, his "grandfather".